5 Threats that Could Hurt Your eCommerce Profits in 2020

 After all the time and resources you invest in crafting a customer journey that will maximize your sales revenue, the reality is that many of the shoppers who visit your online store will have a markedly different experience there than the one you had planned.

-Today, during 15% to 25% of online shopping sessions, the shopper will be exposed to injected ads displayed via malware, WiFi hijacking, or both.
+Today, during 15% to 25% of online shopping sessions, the shopper will be exposed to injected ads bundled into software they download directly to their browser, WiFi hijacking, or both.
 In other words, they will be targeted by Customer Journey Hijacking.

 But the damage caused by instances of Customer Journey Hijacking goes far beyond an immediate drop in sales revenue.
 In a survey of more than 1,300 online shoppers that we conducted, 78% of respondents said that if they were visiting an online store when they saw injected ads promoting products sold by a competing website, that would be either “likely” or “very likely” to negatively impact their view of the retailer whose site they were visiting.
 And, while most injected ads promote competing products, many of the others advertise controversial content such as adult websites (10%) and online gambling and gaming (15% to 20%).

 How can you steer clear of Customer Journey Hijacking in 2020?
-Because it is a client-side phenomenon, it cannot be stopped by conventional, server-side cybersecurity measures.
+Because it is a customer-side phenomenon, it cannot be stopped by conventional, server-side measures.
 However, you can block ad injections in real time using intelligent technology such as Namogoo’s Customer Hijacking Prevention solution.

 2. Failure to comply with consumer privacy laws